Wednesday, April 9, 2025, Denver, Colorado, 11:15 AM – 12:45 PM Mountain Time (1:15 PM – 2:45 PM Eastern Time)

 • Setting patient expectations regarding ADC efficacy and tolerability

-• Optimal timing for initiation of approved ADCs or consideration of a clinical trial evaluating 1 of these agents
+• Optimal timing for initiation of approved ADCs or consideration of a clinical trial evaluating these agents

 • Educating patients regarding the capacity of ADCs to cause acute chemotherapy-like side effects